SaraClick/sky_project/README.md

 - Media section: Offers a collection of relaxing media content, including ambient audio-visual sounds.
 - Tips section: Provides helpful tips and techniques for improving sleep quality.
 - Contact page: Allows users to get in touch with the Forty Winks team.
+- 🔒 Secret Admin section: Accessible only to admins, it allows them to manage the Media functionality of the database.
+Admins can perform full CRUD operations—they can Add, View, Update and Delete media items.

 ***